 Rock cycle and types

-As almost everyone knows, there are three types of rocks:
+As is well known, there are three types of rocks:

 - igneous — formed when molten rock (magma or lava) cools;

-- sedimentary — formed when mineral or organic particles, such as weathered or eroded rocks, settle on the Earth’s surface or at the bottom of a body of water;
+- sedimentary — formed from mineral or organic particles, such as weathered or eroded rocks, which settle on the Earth’s surface or at the bottom of a body of water;

-- metamorphic — formed by the transformation of other types by intense heat or pressure, without melting.
+- metamorphic — formed by the transformation of the two other types by intense heat or pressure, without melting.

 Rocks may be intrusive (formed beneath the surface of the Earth) or extrusive (formed above the surface).
 Among igneous rocks, there are several types based on the amount of silica in them: